 1) Box cookers cook at moderate-to-high temperatures and often accommodate multiple pots.
 Worldwide, they are the most widespread.
 They are several hundreds of thousands in India alone.

 2) Parabolic Cookers, Cooks fast at high temperatures but requires frequent adjustment and supervision for safe operation.
-Several hundred thousands exist mainly in China.
+Several hundreds exist mainly in China.
 They are especially useful for large-scale institutional cooking.

 3) Panel cookers incorporate elements of box and Parabolic Cookers.
 They are simple and relatively inexpensive up to buy or produce.
 Solar cookers international “Cookit” is the most widely used panel cooker.